better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 ---
-id: contributing
+id: creating-patches
 title: Creating patches
 ---

 To contribute to another user's project, you must first find it on the network.
 To find a project, you need its [**Radicle ID**][ri].
 This can be found in the project page under the project name, or in a seed node dashboard such as [sprout.radicle.xyz](http://sprout.radicle.xyz).

 ![Identity][id]

 Once you have the Radicle ID, copy it into the Upstream search bar.
 From there, you can follow the project to track it.
 This will replicate it to your local machine once it's found in your network of connected peers.
-You won't see the project metadata — such as, the name of the project — until it is verified by the protocol.
+You won't see any information on the project until it is verified by the protocol.

 ![Search bar][sb] ![Found Project][fp]